PRANAVZALKE/Tower-of-Hanoi/README.md

 - **Slow animation**: Reduce the delay in `sleep_for()` function

 ## Author
 Pranav Arvind Zalke
 CSE AI/DS Student

-PIET

-Parul University
+PIET, Parul University

 ## License
 This project is open source and available under the MIT License.